 MARK YOUR CALENDARS!
-THE COMMUNITY CLOSET WILL BE CLOSED THE WEEKS OF JUNE 26 AND JULY 4 AND WILL REOPEN ON JULY 10TH.
+THE COMMUNITY CLOSET WILL NOT BE ACCEPTING DONATIONS FROM AUGUST 14-SEPTEMBER 15, 2017.
+ALSO, THE COMMUNITY CLOSET WILL BE CLOSED THE WEEK OF SEPTEMBER 4-8 AND WILL REOPEN ON SEPTEMBER 11TH.
 THERE WILL BE NO DONATIONS OR SHOPPING DURING THIS TIME.
 THANK YOU.

 We cannot pick up items and do not arrange delivery.
 A tax receipt is provided, however, the donor is responsible for establishing the value of donated items.

 Contact Information: Karen Seferi • 203-368-5624 • kseferi@LifeBridgeCT.org